Abich started and actively promotes collaborations and partnerships with Universities, Research Centres, Organizations and Companies.

 Both Dr. Stefano Todeschi, CEO at Abich, and Dr. Elena Bocchietto, Director of the Abich Assay Facility, teach in the specialisation course and share their expertise with the students.

-Dr. Elena Mordini, molecular biologist at Abich, teaches “Applied Microbiology” in the specialisation course, sharing her competences with the students.
+Dr. Serena Mordini, molecular biologist at Abich, teaches “Applied Microbiology” in the specialisation course, sharing her competences with the students.

 Thanks to this collaboration, innovative tests to detect skin allergies associated with finished products, cosmetic raw materials, medical devices, and consumer products have been created since 2003.